jvolkening/gloc/README.md

 OverDrive or eMusic servers to the user's computer.
-It can display license restrictions associated with a book (such as expiration date for borrowed books or burn-to-CD limits) but the user is responsible for abiding by any and all such restrictions and remove files when the license period has ended.
+It can display license restrictions associated with a book (such as expiration date for borrowed books or burn-to-CD limits) but the user is responsible for abiding by any and all such restrictions and removing files when the license period has ended.

 # INSTALLATION